19parkwoonyong/ether_test/README.md

 3.  `refund(contractId)` if withdraw was not called the contract creator can get a refund by calling this some time after the time lock has expired.

 See [test/htlc.js](test/htlc.js) for examples of interacting with the contract from javascript.

-### HashedTimelockERC20

-1.  `newContract(receiverAddress, hashlock, timelock, tokenContract, amount)` create new HTLC with given receiver, hashlock, expiry, ERC20 token contract address and amount of tokens
-2.  `withdraw(contractId, preimage)` claim funds revealing the preimage
-3.  `refund(contractId)` if withdraw was not called the contract creator can get a refund by calling this some time after the time lock has expired.

-See [test/htlcERC20.js](test/htlcERC20.js) for examples of interacting with the contract from javascript.

-### HashedTimelockERC721

-1.  `newContract(receiverAddress, hashlock, timelock, tokenContract, tokenId)` create new HTLC with given receiver, hashlock, expiry, ERC20 token contract address and the token to transfer
-2.  `withdraw(contractId, preimage)` claim funds revealing the preimage
-3.  `refund(contractId)` if withdraw was not called the contract creator can get a refund by calling this some time after the time lock has expired.